Jan. 6 White House logs given to House show 7-hour gap in Trump calls

 The White House logs also show that Trump had conversations on Jan.
 6 with election lawyers and White House officials, as well as outside allies such as then-senator David Perdue (R-Ga.), conservative commentator William J. Bennett and Fox News host Sean Hannity.

-Bennett, Hannity and Perdue did not respond to requests for comment.
+Hannity and Perdue did not respond to requests for comment.
+Bennett, in a brief interview on Tuesday, said he did not recall the conversation.

 According to the documents, Trump spoke with other confidants and political advisers that morning ahead of the rally.
 At 8:34 a.m., he spoke with Kurt Olsen, who was advising Trump on legal challenges to the election.